Biometric Face Comparison

 1:50000.0202.4830.358

 Setting the correct threshold depends on the security/convenience balance that is required for the specific use case.
-We recommend to use server side matching whenever possible as it has significantly higher accuracy, leading to better security and user experience.
-Please note that if images are of very low quality (e.g. selfie in a dark room, worn off document portrait) matching score can be lower even for matching pairs and threshold must be adjusted accordingly.
+We recommend to use server side face comparison whenever possible as it has significantly higher accuracy, leading to better security and user experience.
+Please note that if images are of very low quality (e.g. selfie in a dark room, worn off document portrait) comparison score can be lower even for mated pairs and threshold must be adjusted accordingly.

 During the initial configuration of the system, two thresholds can be set.
 If the score is below the bottom threshold, the result is automatically set to reject.
 If the score is above the top threshold it is automatically accepted.
 If the score is between the two thresholds, images go for review to a back office operator for a final decision.
 Over time, the range between the two thresholds can be minimized or even eliminated by setting a single decision threshold if not needed anymore.